 Many photoscreeners permit the user to select age-specific referral criteria AFTER consulting with a local eye care professional.
 The settings and software should be kept up to date and can be updated with assistance for a nominal fee, per the manufacturer.

-MDH does not make brand/equipment specific recommendations.
-This technology is rapidly evolving, and programs need to make careful decisions including staying up to date on current evidence before purchasing equipment.
+MDH does not make brand/equipment-specific recommendations.
+This technology is rapidly evolving, and programs must make careful decisions, including staying up to date on current evidence before purchasing equipment.